im-knots/ea-monorepo/README.md

 ## Core features
 Core features of the Ea Platform are:
 - A Node based AI agent/workflow builder to allow users to build complex AI workflows integrated with their own APIs or 3rd parties.
+- Low code json Schemas for defining Nodes and Agents.
 - A job engine that allows users to run Agent Workflows, Inference jobs, and Training jobs on the Ea network
 - Dataset storage for users models, datasets, outputs, ect